 A tool in the armoury

-Post-crisis, GPs are likely to revert to a more traditional model of in-person appointments in addition to their online offering.
+Post-crisis, GPs are likely to revert to a more traditional model of in-person appointments in addition to offering online doctor's appointments.
 However, as online and email appointments become more widely used, doctors' surgeries are likely to evolve to meet demand.

 Using more virtual solutions should free up more time for both doctor and patient, increase the speed of diagnosis or access in some instances, and remain a valuable tool.
 "Like all things it's not the magic bullet that's going to improve care, but it's certainly going to help give us information in our armoury to help those who need help," concludes Kenny.